lisp-mirror/clcon/doc/demo-tour.md

 There is also search in the stack list.
 Tree without a search is a dense forest!
 Type `Ctrl-F`, type in `)` and press `F3` or `Return` to continue search.

+You can evaluate values in the context of stack frame.
+Choose `Stack/Eval in frame` from debugger menu bar.
+New window titled "eval in frame" will pop up.
+Note package is prompted at window's title.
+Type in `X` into the window and press `Return`.
+Console will be activated and result of your evaluation will be printed there.

 Also we have "Restarts" menu at menubar.
+We could call either of them.
-If jou just close debugger window with cross or with closing command of your Window Manager (e.g. Alt-F4), default restart will be invoked.
+Or we could just close debugger window with cross or with closing command of your Window Manager (e.g. Alt-F4), to call default restart, marked by asterik in restarts menu.
+Let's invoke "continue" restart and watch result of `f` (19) at the console.

+Now let's try stepper.

+Warning!
+To make stepper work correctly, you need to load swank with stepper support disabled.
+This is true with windows release, but it depends on your initialization file on Linux.
+Hope to document it later, or see windows file release as an example.

+Bring up last command with `Control-Up` at the console, and press `Return` to call it again.
+As debugger occurs, choose `Stack/Switch to stepping mode` from menu bar.
+Editor window will pop up and current source will be highlighted.
+Press "F10" (Step next, or "Step over") watch how execution proceeds.
+Also note that stack and locals are shown in the debugger window.
+Press "f10" two more times, and then press "F5" (Continue, or resume to normal execution) to quit stepper mode.

 IDE commands.
 ---------------------